mjg123/mjg123.github.io/_posts/2017-10-10-FnProject-Flow-101.md

         Flow flow = Flows.currentFlow();

-        return fl.completedValue(x)
+        return flow.completedValue(x)
                    .thenApply(i -> i+1)
-                 .thenCompose( s -> Flows.invokeFunction("./isPrime", s) )
+                   .thenCompose( s -> Flow.invokeFunction("./isPrime", s) )
                    .get();
     }

 ```

-If you've used a promises-style API before then this will be very familiar.
-The closest analogue in core Java is the [CompletionStage API](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) which was [apparently](http://cs.oswego.edu/pipermail/concurrency-interest/2012-December/010423.html) called `Promise` in a pre-release draft.
+If you've used a promises-style API before then this will be familiar.
+The closest analogue in core Java is the [CompletionStage API](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) which was even called [`Promise`](http://cs.oswego.edu/pipermail/concurrency-interest/2012-December/010423.html) in a pre-release draft.

 Anyway it's easy to tell the stages of what's going to happen: